Om2005Prakash/Easy21/README.md

 ```
 Pros
 Much faster to learn (MC takes 10_00_000 ep to achieve performance of about 53% wins whereas
-SarsaLam takes 10_000 to 30_000 ep to achieve close to 52-53% and Func_App with SarsaLam takes
+SarsaLam takes around 30_000 ep to achieve close to 51% and Func_App with SarsaLam takes
-less than 1_000 ep to get accuracy close to 52%)
+less than 100_000 ep to get accuracy close to 51%.
+In contrast, random agent gets an accuracy of about 45%.

 Cons
 It varies wildly depending on the initial initialization of weights